etsangsplk/hashgraph-ledger/README.md

 # Become a shareholder

 There are several ways to become a shareholder.
-Go to http://stefan.co.jp for more information.
+Visit http://stefan.co.jp for more information.